TRANSLATION AS HUMAN-COMPUTER INTERACTION - 2021/2

 2. Practical assignment and commentary:

 - Task to be performed with a computer tool, with specific resources and time restrictions at the end of the semester.

 - The portfolio of weekly work is evaluated formatively by mid-semester.

 - A mock practical assignment (short translation with commentary) is done two weeks before the summative practical assignment and evaluated formatively.

-- Students are incentivized and free to submit work done in class or in independent study for individual feedback.
+- Students are incentivised and free to submit work done in class or in independent study for individual feedback.

-- All exercises are discussed and revised in class.
+- Exercises are discussed and revised in class.

 - Provide students with a broad number of experiences in the use of advanced translation technologies, contextualizing them in contemporary practices of translation

 - Enable students to gain competences in solving translation problems with the support of different resources and tools

 - • Create situations for students to search and manage information sources, compare and prioritise sources according to reliability, make decisions based on acquired knowledge and take responsibility for the final results